ASDCA By-Laws

 SECTION 1.
 Club Year.
 The Club’s Fiscal year shall begin on the 1st day of January and end on the last day of December.
 The Club’s Official year shall begin immediately at the conclusion of the annual meeting and shall continue through till the next annual meeting.
 The elected officers and directors shall take office on the first day of the month following the election and each retiring officer shall turn over to his successor in office all properties and records relating to that office within thirty (30) days after the election, unless an extension is granted by the Board.
 If the properties and records belonging to the Club are not turned over in 30 days, that member may be suspended following a hearing in accordance with the procedures outlined in Article VII.

 SECTION 2.
 Voting.
-At the Annual Meeting or at a special meeting of the Club, voting shall be limited to those regular members in good standing who are present at the meeting, except for the election of Officers and Directors (held every two [2] years) and amendments to the constitution and bylaws and the standard for the breed which shall be decided by written ballot cast by mail.
+At the Annual Meeting or at a special meeting of the Club, voting shall be limited to those regular members in good standing who are present at the meeting, except for the election of Officers and Directors (held every two [2] years) and amendments to the constitution and bylaws and the standard for the breed which shall be decided by written ballot cast by mail or electronic ballot.
 Voting by proxy shall not be permitted.
-The Board of Directors may decide to submit other specific questions for decision of the members by written ballot cast by mail.
+The Board of Directors may decide to submit other specific questions for decision of the members by written ballot cast by mail or electronic ballot.
+Members will be able to participate in all ASDCA balloting through electronic ballots concurrent with all paper ballots.

 SECTION 3.
 Election of Officers and Directors.
 The election of Officers and Directors shall be conducted by secret ballot.
 To be valid, the Secretary must receive ballots on or before September 1 of the election year.
 The Board may designate an independent professional firm to send, receive and/or count the ballots apart from the Annual Meeting.
 If an independent professional firm is not used, then three inspectors of election, who are Regular members in good standing and neither members of the current Board nor candidates, shall count ballots.
 Newly elected officers and/or directors will be installed in office on October 1st of the election year.
 The nominated candidate receiving the greatest number of votes for each office shall be declared elected.
 If any nominee, at the time of the meeting, is unable to serve for any reason, such nominee shall not be elected and the vacancy so created shall be filled by the new Board of Directors in the manner provided by Article IV, Section 4.

-(f) When the deadlines referenced by the dates listed in Article V, Sections 3 and 4 falls on federal holidays and U.S. mail is not delivered, the deadline shall be extended to the next day when U.S. mail is delivered.
+- When the deadlines referenced by the dates listed in Article V, Sections 3 and 4 fall on federal holidays and U.S. mail is not delivered, the deadline shall be extended to the next day when U.S. mail is delivered.

 ARTICLE VI